We welcome you to the Santiago College educational community, founded in 1880.

 According to our admission policy, priority will be given to siblings of Santiago College students (PK-12th Grade).
 They will not be compared with the rest of the applicants.
 Priority does not imply the admittance of the applicant, it must comply with the minimum entrance score established.

 Once the parental interviews have been completed, the Admission Commission meets and reviews the information regarding the scores obtained by the applicants.
 The evaluation of the applicant corresponds to the 60% of the final score.
 The gross score obtained by the child is transformed by applying a mathematical formula that will result in a standard score that will allow to sort and compare the scores within the applicants, regardless of their age.
 The Commission will review, as well, the parent interview which equates the remaining 40%.
 The scores of new family applicants that complete the admission process will be sorted from high to low scores.
+It is important to reiterate that according to the priority criteria:

 Within new families with similar results, priority will be given to alumni and staff children.